vojtechgistr/Book-Clean-Architecture/README.md

 # <a name="liskov-substitution-principle">9.
 LSP: The Liskov Substitution Principle</a>

-- *What is wanted here is something like the following substitution property: If for each object o1 of type S there is an object o2 of type T such that for all programs P defined in terms of T, the behavior of P is unchanged when o1 is substituted for o2 then S is a subtype of T*
+- *What is wanted here is something like the following substitution property: If for each object o1 of type S there is an object o2 of type T such that for all programs P defined in terms of T, the behavior of P is unchanged when o1 is substituted for o2 then S is a subtype of T.*
+- A child class should be able to do everything that a parent class can.

 ## Good Example: